Prescribing a Software Bill of Materials

 Evidence of Disease

-The letter was not sent as a knee-jerk reaction a recent attack.
+The letter was not sent as a knee-jerk reaction to a recent attack.
 It follows years of successful exploits and research findings showing a proliferation of known vulnerable software components being used across the medical industry.
 These include:

 - Johnson & Johnson insulin pumps